-In-hatchery survival of Methow Composite and Twisp program fish from the 2014 brood exceeded target values (Wells HCP HC 2005; Table 3.8).
-Overall (all-year average) mean survival in most categories was also above target values (Table 3.8).
+In-hatchery survival of the 2015 brood Methow Composite program fish was below the target values for both ponding-to-release and unfertilized-egg-to-release metrics (Wells HCP HC 2005; Table 3.8).
+This was due to severe predation in Pond 13 during the 2016-17 winter.
+Twisp program fish from the 2015 brood exceeded target values (Wells HCP HC 2005; Table 3.8).
+Overall (all-year average) mean survival in most categories was above target values (Table 3.8).